 “I remember the summer of 1993 when I registered Ryan’s older siblings, Shannon and Patrick, into swim lessons,” Katy said.
 “We lived in Illinois at the time.
 The Oak Lawn Park District had 'mommy and me' swim lessons at a very cold outdoor pool.
 My mom partnered with Shannon, who was two years old and I guided Patrick, who was six months old.
 I have such fond memories of that experience, especially since my mom passed away later that year.
 Patrick took to the water so well!
 Shannon did too, but she was a bit more hesitant.”

-Realizing how beneficial it was to start children in swim lessons at a young age, Katy also enrolled Ryan in swimming lessons before the age of one.
+Realizing how beneficial it was to start children in swim lessons at a young age, Katy also enrolled Ryan in swim lessons before the age of one.

 “By the age of two, Ryan was very buoyant and could swim,” Katy recounted.
 “He loved the water so much, we got him on a swimming summer league when he was around four years old.
 It was around the age of eight that Ryan started talking about his dream of becoming an Olympic swimmer.”